Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Weak Lensing Analysis

 There are seven parameters in our 2D elliptical Gaussian model: the peak intensity, background intensity, centroid coordinate $(x_c, y_c)$, ellipticity ($e$), minor axis ($b$), and position angle ($\phi$).
 We fix the centroid position and background level to the values \texttt{XWIN\_IMAGE}, \texttt{YWIN\_IMAGE}, and \texttt{BACKGROUND} from the \texttt{SExtractor} catalog.
 From the best-fit parameters, the two components of the ellipticity are computed as,

 The fitting is performed using the \texttt{MPFIT} package \citep{MPFIT_Markwardt09}, which provides the best-fit parameters, $1\sigma$ uncertainties, and fit diagnostics.
 The uncertainty in the galaxy ellipticity is estimated by combining the intrinsic shape noise (0.25), with the measurement error.
-We calibrate the measured ellipticity by adopting a global multiplicative correction factor of $m=1.15$ \citep{Jee16} which is derived by our iterative galaxy-image simulation \citep{Jee13}.
+We calibrate the measured ellipticity by adopting a global multiplicative correction factor of $m=1.15$ \citep{Jee16}.
+It is derived by out iterative galaxy-image simulation following the \texttt{SFIT} method outlined in \citep{Jee13} and HyeongHan et al. (in prep), which showed the best performance in the GREAT3 challenge \citep{Mandelbaum2015}.
+We run the \texttt{SFIT} shear calibration formalism tailored to the HSC observations of the A85 field, and find the consistent calibrations within a few percents.